 Chanko Nabe or Sumo Stew is a robust hot pot filled with all kinds of vegetables and tons of protein in a rich dashi and chicken broth.
 This well-balanced meal is traditionally eaten by sumo wrestlers but also enjoyed at home or some restaurants.

 Spring is here and why am I still sharing a hot pot recipe?
 Well, the Japanese eat nabe (hot pot) more frequently in fall and winter months, but they do enjoy all types of nabe dishes all year around.
 And for Sumo Wrestlers, they eat Chanko Nabe (ちゃんこ鍋) all the time!

 What is Chanko Nabe?

 Chanko Nabe (ちゃんこ鍋) is a type of Japanese nabe (hot pot), which I think is similar to a stew (but with more broth).
 It is traditionally eaten by sumo wrestlers in Japan and usually served in massive quantities as part of a weight-gain diet for sumo wrestlers.
 They eat this meal pretty regularly with different ingredients.

-The characteristic about this hot pot is that there is no specific “recipe”.
+The characteristic of this hot pot is that there is no specific “recipe”.
 And unlike other varieties of Japanese hot pot meals, meats, seafood, vegetables, and pretty much everything can be thrown into the hot pot.

 Chanko means “a meal” that is eaten by sumo wrestlers.
 There are a few different theories regarding the origin of the name “chanko”.